choux130/myblog-yintingchou/content/post/2024-02-12-ingest-data-to-snowflake-no-struggle-on-table-definition/index.md

     SOURCE_NAME STRING,
     TARGET_NAME STRING,
     FILE_FORMAT STRING,
-    METADATA_COLUMN_VALUES STRING) -- NULL, if no columns needed to be added RETURNS TABLE()
+    SIZE_LIMIT INTEGER, -- NULL, if do not want to limit the load size METADATA_COLUMN_VALUES STRING) -- NULL, if no columns needed to be added RETURNS TABLE()
 LANGUAGE SQL